-Gateways at annual conference on Mobility at House of Logistics and Mobility (HOLM), in Frankfurt, Germany
+Gateways at annual conference on Mobility at House of Logistics and Mobility (HOLM), in Frankfurt am Main, Germany

 Kai Vöckler interviewed Marten Wassmann particularly on the insights gained in recent projects in the Netherlands, where the revitalisation of inner city transit facilities has sparked a process of integrated regeneration of neglected urban fabric resulting in dynamic, comfortable and inspiring epicentres of urban life.

 About the House of Logistics and Mobility (HOLM)

 The German Federal State of Hessen as a business location is a pioneer in the development and introduction of new solutions for logistics and mobility.
 The House of Logistics and Mobility (HOLM) is the driver of this leading role for Hessen.
 This role is ensured through the networking of all players from business, science and politics.
 This bringing together of the most diverse disciplines and perspectives and the combination of the best of both worlds, logistics and mobility, are the guarantors of success here.
 Infrastructure, energy, transport modes and the connecting processes are applied both digitally and analogue.
 Together with its network, HOLM continuously ensures the best solutions for all citizens – “Made in Hessen".